 Visits to the archives are by appointment only.
-To request an appointment please email the Archivists stating your academic or other appropriate affiliations and the purpose for which you wish to consult the archives.
+To request an appointment please email stating your academic or other appropriate affiliations and the purpose for which you wish to consult the archives.

 Enquiries regarding the Celtic Coin Index email Dr. John Sills

 Elise Jenny Baumgärtel (1892-1975)

 - Celtic Coin Index

 Derek Fortrose Allen (1910-1975) and Sheppard Sunderland Frere (1916- )

 - Corpus of Bronze Age Implements of Europe

 - Crawford Photographs